everything you need to know.

 Need more help?

-Although it is fairly straight forward to enrol a business for JobKeeper and to use Xero to notify the ATO of eligible employees, it is very often not straight forward to determine if the business AND its employees are in fact eligible for JobKeeper.
+Although it is fairly straight forward to enrol a business for JobKeeper and to use Xero to notify the ATO of eligible employees, it is very often not straight forward to determine if the business AND its employees are in fact eligible for JobKeeper or the JobKeeper Extension.

 It is critical that you correctly determine the eligibility of your business AND of your employees.